tomwhartung/idMyGadget/gadget_detectors/tera_wurfl/README.md

 more of the values in the preceding commands, and update the TeraWurflConfig.php file accordingly.***

-Create a data directory and
+Create a data directory and run the following commands:
 ```
 cd /var/www/idMyGadget/gadget_detectors/tera_wurfl/Tera-Wurfl/wurfl-dbapi
 mkdir data    # may already be present